MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 ### Protocol, and filter drivers

 The WDK for Windows 10, version 1703 supports header versioning.
-Header versioning makes sure that NDIS 6.70 drivers use the appropriate NDIS 6.70 data structures at compile time.
+Header versioning makes sure that NDIS 6.70 drivers use the appropriate NDIS 6.70 APIs at compile time.

 Add the following compiler settings to the Visual Studio project for your driver: